Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Keep Mothballs Away From Your Cats and Dogs

 As seen, mothball poisoning may be a critical situation.
-For this reason, it is highly recommended for dog and cat owners to keep them carefully out of reach.
+For this reason, it is highly recommended for dog and cat owners to keep mothballs carefully out of reach.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.